tinacms/tina.io/content/blog/2021-a-year-in-review.md

 ## January - March

 During the first part of 2021, we were still finding our feet as a product, we had a vision of easily editable content regardless of the CMS a user had chosen.
-A lot of work went into improving our current experience around features we had, and adding new ones that we thought were important to the community had fostered.
+A lot of work went into improving our current experience around features we had, and adding new ones that we thought were important to the community.
 We also added 3 members to the team to help drive the developer and user experience.

 ## April 2021